References are an important aspect of your candidacy

 What is a reference and a referee?

 Professional references are essentially testimonials about your skills and character.
 Employers ask for references to confirm that the details listed on your CV are an honest account of your abilities.
-They want to check you can live up to expectations and that you are the right candidate for their position.
+They want to check that you can live up to expectations and that you're the right candidate for their position.

 The people who will give these testimonials are called referees.